OpenMined/PySyft/docs/source/guides/data-owner/03-join-network.rst

 Step 3: Fetch all Available Networks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Now we come to the main part, let's fetch all the publicly visible and available networks.
-This is how one can discover and interact with existing Network nodes.
-The below command will fetch all the networks as at the time of running.
+Now we’ve come to the main part, let’s take a look at what networks are available for us to join.
+The command below will fetch all of the currently available networks, this list may change as more networks get created or as they go on and offline.

 ::